grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* with the sub with the ram pinging and searching for them
 	* get on the ship-to-ship with Shakes and have him head off

-* [o] _Hemi comes up with the plan to use the magnetic mines_
+* [X] _Hemi comes up with the plan to use the magnetic mines_
 	* [X] {"the magnetic mines" "but how can we deliver them to the enemy sub?"
 "I have an idea. but I need to get aboard the _Gnat_."}
 	* [X] {Hemi goes off to work on his project.}
 	* [X] {the _Prospect_ gets the _Gnat_ on the radio, and makes an arrangement for an underwater rendezvous and mating.}
 		* Maybe this is where Percy says 'get Shakes on the pigeon'
 		* "Goddamn it!
 Get Shakes on the...pigeon."
 "His name is Hershel" said Hemi.
 "I don't care what his name is!
 Just get Shakes to reverse course!"
-	* [ ] as they are loading parts onto the Gnat (no time to explain the plan to Shakes) the pursuing comes into range. maybe fires again?
+	* [X] as they are loading parts onto the Gnat (no time to explain the plan to Shakes) the pursuing comes into range. maybe fires again?
-	* [ ] Hemi desperately searches the Prospect for clamps --- like the ones Percy didn't buy at the store in the depot
+	* [X] Hemi desperately searches the Prospect for clamps --- like the ones Percy didn't buy at the store in the depot
-	* [ ] Hemi reveals he has some of the crates of magnetic mines, those are loaded onto the Gnat, as well as the inflatable bumpers we used much earlier in the book
+	* [X] Hemi reveals he has some of the crates of magnetic mines, those are loaded onto the Gnat, as well as the inflatable bumpers we used much earlier in the book
-	* [ ] Cassandra will have to be back on sonar if Hemi is in the Gnat
+	* [X] Cassandra will have to be back on sonar if Hemi is in the Gnat

-* [ ] _Hemi jumps into the Gnat and orders it off the mating collar (the Prospect is a little unwieldy with the Gnat attached)_
+* [X] _Hemi jumps into the Gnat and orders it off the mating collar_

 ### in the _Gnat_

-[//]: # (Somewhere in here: have Hemi comment on the airplane-style controls?
-Maybe move that to later when Hemi is riding with Shakes and the magnetic mines.)

 * [ ] _Hemi starts assembling his devices,  he explains the plan to Shakes as he does._